andreashlarsen/Shape2SAS/README.md

  *Example 1: Shape2SAS simulation showing the "side" and "bottom" of the cylinder model and simulated SAXS with noise.*

 ### Example 2: Multiple subunits in one model
 A model can be built of several subunits.
-For example, a dumbbell can be generated with three subunits: two spheres with radius 25 Å displaced from the origin by $[0, 0, \pm50]$ Å, and one cylinder with radius of 10 Å and length of 100 Å, aligned along the z axis:
+For example, a dumbbell can be built by three subunits: two spheres with radius 25 Å displaced from the origin by 50 Å along the z-axiz, and one cylinder with radius of 10 Å and length of 100 Å, aligned along the z axis (default direction):
 ```
 python shape2sas.py --subunit_type sphere,sphere,cylinder --dimension 25 25 10,100 --com 0,0,-50 0,0,50 0,0,0 --Npoints 6000 --model_name dumbbell
 open plot.png points_dumbbell.png